Hague Conventions of 1899 and 1907: Subject matter

 Both conferences included negotiations concerning disarmament, the laws of war and war crimes.
 A major effort in both conferences was the creation of a binding international court for compulsory arbitration to settle international disputes, which was considered necessary to replace the institution of war.

 This effort failed at both conferences.
 Instead, a voluntary forum for arbitration, the Permanent Court of Arbitration, was established.
-Most of the countries present, including the United States, Great Britain, Russia, France, China and Persia, favoured a process for binding international arbitration, but the provision was vetoed by a few countries, led by Germany.
+Most of the countries present, including the United States, United Kingdom, Russia, France, China and Persia, favoured a process for binding international arbitration, but the provision was vetoed by a few countries, led by Germany.